 Special needs trust and SSDI

 Social Security Disability Income (or SSDI) is a government program and is different from SSI.
-However both are handled by the Social Security Administration.
+However the Social Security Administration handles both.
 SSDI is available to persons who have earned a sufficient number of work credits.
 On the other hand, SSI is available to low-income individuals who have either never worked at all or did not earn enough work credits to qualify for SSDI.
 Social Security Disability Income is paid to those individuals who have worked and paid into the Social Security system over a particular period of time, Social Security Disability Income is actually an insurance program and not a welfare program.
 SSDI isn’t “needs-based.”
 A person’s assets or other income do not have any effect on eligibility for receipt of SSDI benefits.

 Special needs trust vs. ABLE account

-An ABLE (Achieving a Better Life Experience) accounts is created to protect resources.
-Both a special needs trust and ABLE account are designed and created for the benefit of an individual with a disability, without jeopardizing or affecting key federally funded benefits like Supplemental Security Income (SSI) and Medicaid.
-However, ABLE accounts can only be established for the benefit of people who developed their disabilities before turning 26 years old.
+A person creates an ABLE (Achieving a Better Life Experience) accounts to protect resources.
+A person creates both a special needs trust and ABLE account for the benefit of an individual with a disability, without jeopardizing or affecting key federally funded benefits like Supplemental Security Income (SSI) and Medicaid.
+However, a person can only establish an ABLE accounts for the benefit of people who developed their disabilities before turning 26 years old.
 On the other hand, if a special needs trust is created with funds from the trust beneficiary, it does not matter when the person developed the disability.
 A SNT has a trustee who has a legal obligation to safeguard the trust.
 We mention this because some people with disabilities can be taken advantage of if they have control of their own funds in an ABLE account.
 A SNT has more flexibility in terms of how much can be contributed to it.
 There is no limit to how much can be transferred to a SNT.
 However, ABLE accounts are limited to $15,000 per year and can hold up to $100,000 without affecting a Supplemental Security Income (SSI) beneficiary’s eligibility.

 ABLE accounts are easy to set up but without the assistance of a qualified special needs planner, the use of an ABLE account could seriously affect government assistance.
 If there are funds remaining in an ABLE account upon the death of the account beneficiary, they need to be first used to reimburse the government for Medicaid benefits received by the beneficiary.
 Then the remaining funds will need to undergo probate in order to be transferred to the beneficiary’s heirs.
 A properly drafted SNT should avoid probate.
 It all boils down to talking to an attorney before setting up an ABLE account to determine if something like a SNT might be more beneficial.